-On February 4, 2018, over 100 million people tuned into watch Super Bowl LII between the Philadelphia Eagles and the storied New England Patriots.
-And while the underdog Eagles may have won their first League title since 1960, one FrontRunner client celebrated a victory of their own; setting a new bar for funeral home marketing.
+On February 4, 2018, over 100 million people tuned in to watch Super Bowl LII between the Philadelphia Eagles and the storied New England Patriots.
+And while the underdog Eagles may have won their first League title since 1960, one FrontRunner client celebrated a victory of their own; setting a new bar for funeral home advertising.

 Located in the Syracuse, New York area, Schepp Family Funeral Home has three locations and a long-standing tradition of providing quality service to the community.
 However, this Super Bowl Sunday, the firm adopted a not-so-traditional approach to marketing their services by running a television advertisement during the big game.

 The ad, entitled The Easy Chair, is one of a two-part series which also includes a video called The Server.
 Each features an older individual sitting on a couch, talking candidly about pre-planning their funeral.
 Not only do these videos offer some valuable perspectives and insight into the human element of funeral planning, but they are also wildly entertaining.
 On a deeper level, they are indicative of an industry-wide push to facilitate more dialogue about death and make the topic more approachable.

 “Every funeral home around here is talking about price, price price.
 We wanted to do something different,” says Funeral Director Erich Schepp.